MPTCP-FreeBSD/research-lab-website/content/contact/index.md

     content:
       title: Contact
       text: |-
-        Get in touch with the Deakin IoT Research Group for inquiries about our projects, research opportunities, or collaborations.
+        Get in touch with the Deakin IoT & Software Engineering Lab for inquiries about our projects, research opportunities, or collaborations.
       address:
         street: Melbourne Burwood Campus
         city: Burwood